CODE OF ETHICS

 Since its beginning in 1980, an important part of the Association of Development Officer’s mission has been the promotion of high ethical fundraising standards.
-To that end, we encourage that needed resources are ethically sought and that the intent of the donor is honestly fulfilled.
+We encourage the ethical acquisition of needed resources and the honest fulfillment of donor wishes.
 We encourage all ADO members to embrace the following values when generating philanthropic support:

 While striving to act according to the above values, ADO members agree to abide by the following Standards of Professional Practice: